How do I know whether my buyer is genuine?

 Our top tips to sell safely:

-NEVER put your email address in your ad (we manually remove these at publication but sellers put them back in again - please don't, as it makes it easier for scammers to contact you).
 If someone is not willing to view the dress and just asks you to send it on to them regardless, alarm bells should sound and you should not proceed without doing further checks, such as checking the scam page to see if your email exchanges follow the usual scam patterns.
 Also try and speak with the potential buyer.

 We recommend that the potential buyer visits you and carefully inspects the dress to ensure it is in good condition.
 It is wise for the seller to point out any marks or defects to avoid possible comebacks after purchase.
 You should both sign to say that the exchange has taken place and that the dress was "sold as seen".
 Discuss and detail in writing if necessary, what to do in the event of any dissatisfaction at a later point.
 Will the dress be able to be returned?
 If not, clearly point out in writing prior to purchase, the terms and condition at time of the purchase and any returns info.